 Years Ending June 30 Amount

-2018 \$ 672

-2019 672
+2019 \$710

-2020 672
+2020 710

-2021 672
+2021 583

-2022 509
+2022 502

+2023 463

-Thereafter 100
+Thereafter 623

-Actuarial Assumptions - The actuarial assumptions that determined the total pension liability as of June 30, 2017 and June 30, 2016, were based on the results of an actuarial experience study for the period July 1, 2008 - June 30, 2013.
+Actuarial Assumptions - The actuarial assumptions that determined the total pension liability as of June 30, 2018 and June 30, 2017, were based on the results of an actuarial experience study for the period July 1, 2008 - June 30, 2013.

-Valuation date July 1, 2015 July 1, 2016 Measurement date June 30, 2015 June 30, 2016 Inflation 2.60% 2.6% Salary increases, including inflation 3.25% 3.25% Mortality Generational RP-2000 with Projection Scale BB Generational RP-2000 with Projection Scale BB Actuarial Cost Method Individual Entry Age Individual Entry Age
+Valuation date July 1, 2016 July 1, 2017 Measurement date June 30, 2016 June 30, 2017 Inflation 2.60% 2.60% Salary increases, including inflation 3.25% 3.25% Mortality Generational RP-2000 with Projection Scale BB Generational RP-2000 with Projection Scale BB Actuarial Cost Method Individual Entry Age Individual Entry Age

-The long-term expected rate of return, net of investment expense on pension plan investments was 7.60% as of June 30, 2016 and June 30, 2015.
+The long-term expected rate of return, net of investment expense on pension plan investments was 7.10% and 7.60% as of June 30, 2017 and June 30, 2016 respectively.
 This rate was determined using a forward-looking capital market economic model.
 The table below shows the assumptions for each of the asset classes in which the plan was invested at that time based on the long-term target asset allocation.
 The allocation policy's description of each asset class was used to map the target allocation to the asset classes shown below.
 Each asset class assumption is based on a consistent set of underlying assumptions, and includes an adjustment for the inflation assumption.
 The expected real rate of return is presented in arithmetic means.

-Target Annual Arithmetic

-Asset Class Allocation Return
+Asset Class Target Allocation Annual Arithmetic Return

 Cash 1% 3.0%

-Fixed Income 18% 4.7%
+Fixed Income 18% 4.5%

-Global equity 53% 8.1%
+Global equity 53% 7.8%

-Real Estate (property) 10% 6.4%
+Real Estate (property) 10% 6.6%

 Private equity 6% 11.5%

-Strategic Investment 12% 6.1%
+Strategic Investments 12% 6.1%

 Total 100.00%

-Discount Rate - The discount rate used to measure the total pension liability was 7.60% for FRS for June 30, 2016 and June 30, 2015.
-The discount rate used to measure the total pension liability was 2.85% and 3.80% for HIS as of June 30, 2016 and June 30, 2015 respectively.
+Discount Rate - The discount rate used to measure the total pension liability was 7.10% and 7.60% for FRS for June 30, 2017 and June 30, 2016 respectively.
+The discount rate used to measure the total pension liability was 3.58% and 2.85% for HIS as of June 30, 2017 and June 30, 2016 respectively.
 For FRS, the plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the discount rate for calculating the total pension liability is equal to the long-term expected rate of return.
 Because the HIS benefit is essentially funded on a pay-as-you-go basis, the depletion date is considered to be immediate, and the single equivalent discount rate is equal to the municipal bond rate selected by the plan sponsor.

-Sensitivity of CFX's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate - The following presents CFX's proportionate share of the net pension liability calculated using the discount rate of 7.60% for FRS for June 30, 2016 and June 30, 2015.
-The discount rate of 2.85% and 3.80% was used for HIS for June 30, 2016 and June 30, 2015 respectively.
-The following also presents what CFX's proportionate share of the net pension liability would be at June 30, 2017 and 2016 if it were calculated using a discount rate that is 1 percentage point lower or 1 percentage point higher than the respective current rate:
+Sensitivity of CFX's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate - The following presents CFX's proportionate share of the net pension liability calculated using the discount rate of 7.10% and 7.60% for FRS for June 30, 2017 and June 30, 2016 respectively.
+The discount rate of 3.58% and 2.85% was used for HIS for June 30, 2017 and June 30, 2016 respectively.
+The following also presents what CFX's proportionate share of the net pension liability would be at June 30, 2018 and 2017 if it were calculated using a discount rate that is 1 percentage point lower or 1 percentage point higher than the respective current rate: